khalifaserraye/digifood_test/README.md

 ## State Management

 The app utilizes the BLoC (Business Logic Component) pattern for state management, facilitated by the `flutter_bloc` package.
 Each screen or feature has its corresponding BLoC to manage its state and interact with repositories.

+## Firebase Integration

+Firebase is used as the backend service for this app.
+It provides real-time database storage, authentication, and cloud messaging functionalities.

 ## Credits